akirataguchi115/mscthesis/diary.md

 ## Diary
+### week 25
+tue: finally edited the diagram on floss. it was such a dreadful task to take on but now its pretty accurate i think.

 ### week 24
 tue: ah it seems i stopped writing thesis diary when the methods.py got finished lol. this whole day i wrote Methods and i just gotta remove the red notes i left for myself during the process of methods.py. the fucking foss oss free diagram i made is so cool i makes me kinda sick to see how i really cant use it if i wanna be true to myself.
 ### week 18